 5 Tips for Staying Healthy on Your Vacation

-Yes, there is a chance you could pick up an illness while on vacation but there is always the chance you could pick something up at home, too.
+Yes, there is a chance you could pick up an illness while on vacation but you also could pick something up at home.
 That being said, I swear by these 5 tips for staying healthy while vacationing, and nope, there is not an Emergen-C in sight!

-Even if you don’t eat or drink something "bad", a week full of all-you-can-eat rich food and unlimited alcohol can wreak havoc on your system, especially if you tend to diet and cut back on those types of indulgences before a beach trip.
+Even if you don’t consume something that is "bad", a week full of all-you-can-eat rich food and unlimited alcohol can wreak havoc on your system, especially if you tend to diet and cut back on those types of indulgences before a beach trip.
 One of the best ways to avoid an upset stomach and still be able to enjoy yourself is to prepare before you leave for your trip.

-Thanks to a tip from another travel agent, I began taking a daily probiotic pill about 2 weeks prior to a trip.
+Thanks to a tip from another travel agent, I began taking a daily probiotic pill about 2 weeks prior to a trip whenever I travel.
 Probiotics are the good bacteria we need in our gut to keep things balanced and healthy and these can really help when the balance is thrown off, as it undoubtedly will be when eating your daily taco feast.

 2) Wash Your Hands

-You've heard this before a thousand times and this should be just common sense but there is a tendency to throw caution to the wind as you make your way to your beautiful beach destination.
+You've heard this before a thousand times and this should be just common sense but there is a tendency to throw caution to the wind while traveling.

-There is a long-standing debate about the pros and cons of hand sanitizer but there are certain situations where you or your children just can’t get to a sink to wash your hands, especially while in traveling.
+There is a long-standing debate about the pros and cons of hand sanitizer but sometimes you just can’t get to a sink to wash your hands.

 3) Drink Bottled Water

-I generally don’t drink bottled water at home but while traveling, I always do, even in U.S. hotels.
-At your resort, there will be a plentiful supply of bottled water, so be sure to take advantage - I realize it isn’t the most environmentally friendly suggestion but many resorts do recycle.
+I don’t drink bottled water at home but I always do when traveling, even in U.S. hotels.
+At your resort, there will be a plentiful supply of bottled water, so be sure to take advantage - it isn’t the most environmentally friendly suggestion but many resorts do recycle.

 Not only is this going to help you avoid dehydration and heatstroke (and excessive drunkness) but it will also prevent you from getting sick from a water-borne bacteria.
-Generally, at higher end resorts, the water is purified for brushing your teeth and for consuming ice in drinks, along with washing food items, but I still advise clients to choose bottled water for drinking since they are consuming that in a much larger quantity.
+At higher end resorts, the water is purified for brushing your teeth and for consuming ice in drinks and rinsing food but I still advise clients to choose bottled water for drinking since they are consuming that in a much larger quantity.

 Thanks for a pharmacist friend who wears contacts, I've also learned that it is a good idea to wash your hands with the bottled water before putting in or taking out your contacts.